quist00/carpentries.org/_posts/2022/03/2022-03-28-commnity_maintainer_update.md

 ## The Community Maintainer Lead

-The Community Maintainer Lead is a volunteer position at The Carpentries with the main goal of supporting the lesson maintainers.
+The Community Maintainer Lead is a volunteer position at The Carpentries with the main goal of supporting the lesson Maintainers.
 Angela Li was the [first](https://carpentries.org/blog/2020/01/maintainer-community-lead/) to have this role,